 How to warm-up well - a practical guide

 If you have read everything so far, you might feel a bit disheartened.
-But don't be.
-A good warm-up does not need to be a complicated one.
-Below, we will go over some suggestions.
+But do not be because we will go over some suggestions below.
 It is worth noting that you should experiment and see what works best for you.

 Do a general warm-up

 The goal of your general warm-up is to get your blood flowing and your core body temperature up.
 The most reliable way to achieve this is to do some low-intensity cardio.
 For example, once you get to the gym, you can hop on the treadmill for five minutes.
-If you typically walk to the gym or ride your bike, you can skip this part.
+You can skip that part if you typically walk to the gym or ride your bike.

 It is also a good idea to do some dynamic stretching, especially for the areas you plan on training.
-For example, if you plan on doing squats as your first exercise, then you can spend extra time mobilizing the hip area with movements like leg swings.
+For example, if you plan on doing squats as your first exercise, spend extra time mobilizing the hip area with movements like leg swings.

 Do a specific warm-up

 Once you have warmed up, it is time to do the specific preparation for your upcoming session.
 This itself should not take you longer than five to seven minutes.
-For example, if you are planning to train your lower body and your first exercise is the barbell squat, then you should do some warm-up sets to work your way up to your regular load.
+For example, if you plan to train your lower body and the barbell squat's first exercise, you should do some warm-up sets to work your way up to your regular load.

-If you plan on doing sets with 220 pounds (roughly 100 kg), you would not get to the squat rack and immediately load the weight up.
+If you plan on doing sets with 220 pounds (100 kg), you would not get to the squat rack and immediately load the weight up.
 Instead, you would work up.
 For example:

 - Set 1 - 45 pounds (empty bar) for 10 reps